Student Clubs

 Structural Engineers Association of California (SEAOC)

-The function of SEAOC is to provide students with exposure to the world of structural engineering in California through guest speakers, field trips, a day-long job seminar called Structural Forum, membership in a professional organization, and contact with employers.
-SEAOC is the only structural engineering based club in the CAED.
+SEAOC provides students with exposure to the world of structural engineering in California through guest speakers, field trips, a day-long job seminar called Structural Forum, membership in a professional organization, and contact with employers.
+SEAOC is the only structural engineering-based club in the CAED.
 SEAOC also offers a Big/Little Sibling program.

 Advisor